Draft Council of Europe convention on the protection of the environment through criminal law

 6. The Assembly welcomes the inclusion of provisions in the draft

-provide definitions of the terms “unlawful”, “water”, “ecosystem”
+and that provide definitions of the terms “unlawful”, “water”, “ecosystem”

 and “waste”, drawing lessons from member States’ experience and